Robotics-lessons/term2-slam-project/README.md

 2. Using URDF (Unified Robot Description Format) to create the robot model which includes pose, inertial, collision and visual data.
 Two sensors - a camera and a laser rangefinder (Hokuyo)[1] was added in this URDF model.

-3. A map created by Clearpath Robotics[2]  was used for both robots in the project.
+3. The Kitchen-Dinning map model is used in first part of the project, and the second map model is created by auther which called rooms-objects model.

 <img src="images/map.PNG" width="30%" height="30%" title="Maze Map">

-4. AMCL (Adaptive Monte Carlo Localization) algorithm was used to dynamically adjust the number of particles over a period of time.
+4. RTAB-Map (Real-Time Appearance-Based Mapping) approach based on a global loop closure detector with real-time constraints.
+It is used to generate a 3D point clouds of the environment and/or to create a 2D occupancy grid map for navigation.

 5. A C++ code  was used to send a target position to move_base action server.